ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 Examples:

-- Direct labor and direct material
+- _Direct_ labor and _direct_ material
 - Machine servicing related to number of units produced

+### Unit-level Costs

+- Very little fixed-cost is allocated to each unit!
+- What are the implications for:
+  - the death spiral?
+  - the overproduction (earnings manipulation) problem.

 ### Batch-level Costs

-- __Batch-level costs__: activities that are performed once for each batch of products
+- __Batch-level costs__: activities that are performed once for each batch of products.
 - Batch-level costs are independent of the number of units in the batch.

 Examples:

 - Indirect labor, such as production supervisors
 - Machine set-ups
 - Moving batches